 These rifles are almost exclusively.22 long rifles, and while this limits defensive capability, it does still have considerable capability.
 The .22 long rifle is an excellent survival caliber for a lot of reasons.
 First off, there’s the sheer amount of ammunition you can carry.
 You can throw a 500-round brick in your backpack without a huge difference in weight, and it hardly takes up any room.
-The .22 survival rifle is often very cheap and common, except for the occasional ammo scare that dries up the supply.
+The .22 rifle is often very cheap and common, except for the occasional ammo scare that dries up the supply.
 Because the rounds are cheap and easy to find, a person can get a lot of practice with their .22 rifle.
 These rifles are not only handy in a SHTF situation, but in any outdoor hunting and hiking situation.

 These rifles will not replace your main battle rifle, but they will serve to complement your primary weapon.
 These weapons are designed to become very compact and disappear into a pack, making them very handy and very convenient to carry.

-We will start with an original survival rifle—a very unique, very odd looking little rifle.
+We will start with an original rifle—a very unique, very odd looking little rifle.
 The Henry AR-7 was designed for Air Force pilots all the way back in 1959.
 Since then, developers have slightly upgraded the weapon throughout the years and it has become a camper’s best friend.

 The AR-7 is a semi-automatic rifle that fires from an eight-round box magazine and comes with two magazines.
 The rifle is a takedown rifle and conveniently breaks down into three components.
 The rifle breaks down into the barrel, receiver, and buttstock.
 In addition, the barrel and receiver both fit inside the hollow buttstock.
 The buttstock is water resistant and has the ability to float (should it find its way into water), and if it takes a fall, it is impact resistant.
 The rifle only weighs three and a half pounds and is less than seventeen inches long when packed into the buttstock.

 Putting the weapon together is incredibly easy and quick.
 The receiver attaches to the stock and the barrel screws into the receiver.
 Construction and take down is completely toolless.
 Both the barrel and receiver are coated with ABS plastic and Teflon to completely and absolutely resist corrosion.
 Handling the weapon is odd at first, as you lack a forward grip and are forced to either grip the thin barrel or the front of the receiver.
 However, the light recoiling round makes it easy to control and shoot accurately.
-One of the key advantages I see for this survival rifle is the price.
+One of the key advantages I see for this self defense rifle is the price.
 In fact, for less than $300, this weapon can be yours.

 Now, this is another odd rifle that has been around for a few decades, but unlike the AR-7, the M6 Scout never made a huge splash in the firearms industry.
 This is probably due to the weapon’s odd appearance and limited capabilities.
 The M6 Scout is made by Springfield and has been around since the 1970s.
 Recently, the rifle has had a bit of a resurgence with the increase in people becoming more prepared for less-than-optimistic situations.